 Kalbarri is 600 kilometres from Perth on the Coral Coast.
 Kalbarri National Park takes in the lower reaches of Murchison Gorge and extends from the North West Coastal Highway to the Indian Ocean.
 As well as the Kalbarri Skywalk, the park comes alive with colour in wildflower season.
 From June, the park has over 1000 wildflower species that start to bloom.
 It also has spectacular inland and coastal rock formations.

-Do you need to pay to see the Skywalk?
+Do you need to pay to see the Kalbarri Skywalk?

 National Park fees apply to the inland area of Kalbarri National Park but there is no extra cost to go to the Skywalk.
 There is a day rate per car when you enter; the price is around $15.
 Valid multiday or annual park passes will also get you in.
 A National Park pass is not required for the coastal section of Kalbarri National Park.

-Can you to take caravans to the Skywalk?
+Can you to take Caravans to the Skywalk Kalbarri?

 There are a small number of parking spots for caravans at the Kalbarri Skywalk.
 Caravans can also go to Hawks Head and Ross Graham Lookouts.
 However, there is no van parking at other attractions such as Natures Window and Z Bend.
 There is an unhitching area just after the entrance to the park.

 Completed in 2020, the Kalbarri Skywalk is part of a major effort to enhance the visitor experience in Kalbarri National Park – and it has paid off!
 Gone are the rough, corrugated dirt roads and exposed lookouts.
 At what used to be the West Loop Lookout, you now get an immersive experience in the area’s natural history and indigenous culture.